Squeeze pouch caps can be great for including in educational and fun diy games for kids to play around the house. Here are two ways we used them!

 I started off by saying, “Let’s make a tower!”
 But I was secretly a little giddy when he started placing them in individual color towers and then talking about each color.
 Apparently, my eye for detail just may be coming through after all.
 Hee hee.

-This would be great games for kids to play (even for someone a little younger than him) to start working on their colors in a fun way.
+This would be great preschool color activity (even for someone a little younger than him) to start working on their colors in a fun way.
 I’ve also seen his teachers use some for sorting and learning.

 Once Jake is a little older I could even take it a step further by writing the color words down on index cards and asking him to sort that way.
 What a fun way to help with sight words!